confluentinc/ksql/docs/installation/install-ksql-with-docker.rst

 .. _ksql-connect-to-secure-cluster-settings:

-Connect KSQL Server to a Secure Kafka Cluster, Like |ccloud|
+Connect KSQL Server to a Secure Kafka Cluster, Like {{ site.ccloud }}
 ============================================================

 KSQL Server runs outside of your Kafka clusters, so you need specify in the